-- (i) Time deposits with a maturity of over three months and without restrictions are classified as other current financial assets.
-As of December 31, 2023 and 2022, the balances of such deposits classified as other current financial assets were zero and \$200 thousand, respectively. - (ii) The Company's deposits in segregated trust accounts, which are restricted for withdrawal, are classified as other non-current financial assets.
-As of December 31, 2023, and 2022, the balance of such deposits classified as other non-current financial assets were \$16,108 thousand and \$11,803 thousand, respectively. - (iii) Please refer to note 6(22) for the interest rate risk, and sensitivity analysis of the financial assets and liabilities of the Company. - (2) Financial assets at fair value through other comprehensive income
+- (i) The Company's deposits in segregated trust accounts, which are restricted for withdrawal, are classified as other non-current financial assets.
+As of December 31, 2024, and 2023, the balance of such deposits classified as other non-current financial assets were \$17,271 thousand and \$16,108 thousand, respectively. - (ii) Please refer to note 6(21) for the interest rate risk, and sensitivity analysis of the financial assets and liabilities of the Company. - (2) Financial assets at fair value through other comprehensive income